 Sealing grout is your decision and responsibility.
-Once grout has been sealed, ongoing maintenance of that seal is necessary and limited warranty coverage on grout that has been sealed is void.
+Once grout has been sealed, ongoing maintenance of that seal is necessary and limited warranty coverage.

 Separations

 Expect slight separations to occur in the grout between tiles.
 This grout is for decorative purposes only; it does not hold the tile in place.
 Cracks in the grout can be filled using premixed grout purchased from flooring or hardware stores.
 Follow package directions.